-HOPE administers the Measures of Academic Progress Test (MAP) three times per year, the Strategic Teaching and Evaluation of Progress (STEP) four to five times per year, Interim Assessments (IA's) three times per year, as well as other assessments to...
+HOPE administers the Measures of Academic Progress Test (MAP) three times per year, the Strategic Teaching and Evaluation of Progress (STEP) four to five times per year, Interim Assessments (IA's) four times per year, Forward Exam one time per year, as well as other assessments to...

-- 1) Provide teachers and families with data about their scholars to effectively differentiate instruction to meet all scholar needs in individual and small groups and... - 2) Effectively assess the academic achievement of each child.
+- 1) Provide teachers and families with data about their scholar to effectively differentiate instruction to meet all scholar needs in individual and small groups and... - 2) Effectively assess the academic achievement of each child.